skippyr/river-dreams/README.md

 ### Procedures
-- Apply the Nerd Font installed in your terminal and reopen it.
+- Apply the Nerd Font installed in your terminal.
 - Install the theme using `cargo`.
 In case of an error, check `cargo`'s output for troubleshooting.
-Reopen your shell to retry compilation:

 ```zsh
 cargo install river_dreams;
 ```

-- Initiate it in `~/.zshrc`:
+- Initiate the theme in `~/.zshrc`:

 ```zsh
 echo 'eval $(river_dreams init);' >> ~/.zshrc;
 ```

-- Reopen your shell.
+- Reopen the shell.

 ## ❡ Help
 If you need help related to this project, open a new issue in its [issues pages](https://github.com/skippyr/flamerial/issues) or send an [e-mail](mailto:skippyr.developer@icloud.com) describing what is going on.